swoole/swoole-docs/modules/swoole-server/callback-functions/ontimer.md

 function onTimer(swoole_server $server, int $interval);
 ```

-`$interval` is the interval setted by the timer.
+`$interval` is the interval set by the timer.
 You can distinguish the timer by the interval.

 The timer is added by the `$serv->addtimer`.